 The band take their name from the synthy new-wave Wall Of Voodoo song “Mexican Radio,” which coincidentally features a sampled recording of Fregoso’s late father, a renowned Spanish-language radio presenter.

-Like the band’s first album Mexican Radio (released March 2018), Destruction / Reconstruction was recorded completely live to tape in an analog studio in the former East Berlin by renowned Berlin producer Mischkah Wilke (producer of Gurr’s award-winning debut album In My Head).
+Mexican Radio have released two albums, Mexican Radio (self-titled) (March 2018) and Destruction / Reconstruction (September 2019).
+The songs are dark, heavy, repetitive and high energy, with lyrics inspired by literature and art.
+Both albums were recorded completely live to tape in an analog studio in the former East Berlin by renowned Berlin producer Mischkah Wilke (producer of Gurr’s award-winning debut album In My Head).

 Mexican Radio have played extensively throughout Berlin, including a coveted spot supporting Franz Ferdinand at Tempodrom, who count themselves among fans of the band.